 - Electric gentle nail file to help keep sharp nails from doing too much damage.

-- Silk crib sheets: A total luxury and splurge product (that mama doesn’t even get to indulge in), but we have 1 silk crib sheet that’s extra nice and gentle on her face and scalp, especially when Nori would rub her head back and forth against cotton sheets til it was raw and bloody during bad eczema flare ups.
+- Silk crib sheets: A total luxury and splurge product (that mama doesn’t even get to indulge in), but we have 1 silk crib sheet from Silky Tots that’s extra nice and gentle on her face and scalp, especially when Nori would rub her head back and forth against cotton sheets til it was raw and bloody during bad eczema flare ups.

 Outside of our bathing and bedtime “maintenance” routine, below are other steps we take to help prevent and mitigate eczema flare ups in the family.

-gut health and FOOD allergies
+3. Gut health and FOOD allergies

 - Probiotics.
 Many have suggested a linkage between eczema and gut health, and the importance of probiotics.
 I don’t have anything special to recommend as we just give Nori standard kids probiotics by Culturelle.
 She was put on antibiotics twice as a newborn which I really tried to avoid (but had no good alternative), as they likely wiped out a lot of her healthy gut bacteria.